Gomer0319/Armada_Tesda_WF/Week 2/04-Day 4/01-Specificity.md

 ### **CSS Specificity: Mastering Rule Prioritization**

-#### **Developmental Outcomes**
+**Learning Objectives:**

 By the end of this lesson, learners will:

-1. Understand what CSS specificity is and why it matters.
+- Define CSS specificity and explain its importance.
-2. Learn how CSS prioritizes rules when multiple selectors target the same element.
+- Describe how CSS prioritizes rules when multiple selectors target the same element.
-3. Practice calculating specificity values to resolve conflicts in CSS styles.
+- Calculate specificity values to resolve conflicts in CSS styles.
-4. Apply best practices to write clean and maintainable CSS.
+- Apply best practices to write clean and maintainable CSS.

 ---